-- Dermabrasion.
-This technique uses a revolving tool to brush away the top layers of your skin and, in doing so, removes scar tissue.
-If this sounds too intense, you could opt for the lighter option, microdermabrasion, that only acts on dead skin.
-However the later will not be nearly as effective against substantial scars.
+- Dermabrasion — This technique uses a revolving tool to brush away the top layers of your skin and, in doing so, removes scar tissue.
+If this sounds too intense, you could opt for the lighter variation, microdermabrasion, which only acts on dead skin.
+However the latter will not be nearly as effective against substantial scars.

-- Scar removal surgery.
-This must sound ironic given that surgery is what caused your scar in the first place.
+- Scar removal surgery — This must sound ironic given that surgery is what may have caused your scar in the first place.
 Surgical scar removal involves removing the scar and reattaching the skin.
 It would basically be a do-over for the healing process and should only be considered if there was a complication from scarring.
-If your scar is reasonably well healed and you just wish it was less visible, this option would only take away one scar to replace it with another.
+If your scar is reasonably well healed and you simply wish it was less visible, this option is unlikely to provide the results that you are looking for.

 The options listed above are among the most common strategies for dealing with scars.
 They are not, however, the only ones.
 Your doctor may also talk to you about techniques like punch grafts and cryotherapy.
 Certain other techniques, like skin grafts, are more suitable for other types of scarring.

 If you’re looking to reduce an existing scar, you’ve probably already started the internet hunt.
-In fact, that’s likely what landed you here.
-It’s probably safe to assume that you’ve come across promises that creams containing Vitamin E or cocoa butter will reduce the visibility of your scar within days if not whisk it away altogether.
+It’s probably safe to assume that you’ve come across promises that creams containing vitamin E or cocoa butter will reduce the visibility of your scar within days, if not whisk it away altogether.

 Let us reiterate that there is no cream in any store that will make your scar disappear.
-What’s more, there is no scientific support suggesting that either Vitamin E or cocoa butter are effective against scars.
+What’s more, there is no significant scientific basis to support that either vitamin E or cocoa butter are effective against scars.

 It can take up to twelve months for surgical scars to completely heal.
 If your scar is extremely noticeable a week after your procedure, give it time and wait for the swelling to go down before you panic.